digital-asset/daml-katacoda/getting-started/deploy-to-dabl/0_intro.md

 In this scenario we will learn how to deploy the social network app you previously built, to project:DABL.
 We will:

-- Build our app artifacts and get them ready for deployment
+- Build your app artifacts and get them ready for deployment
 - Create a DABL account (if this is your first time using DABL)
-- Create a DABL Project and a Ledger that will host our app
+- Create a DABL Project and a Ledger that will host your app
-- Download the artifacts that we will build here and deploy them to our newly created Ledger
+- Download the artifacts that you built and deploy them to your newly created Ledger

 Let's get to it!